YouCannotBurnMyShadow/subzero/README.md

 ## Extended import discovery (In beta)

 In case PyInstaller cannot discover all of your dependencies, you can set `optimize_imports=False`, as shown below.
 This option may discover certain imports previously not found but it may also make your application larger.
+Note that you must add your package requirements in `install_requires` for this option to work!

 ```python
     'build_exe': {